OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-58-en.md

 - **Tools**
     - D ([#404](https://github.com/OpenXiangShan/XiangShan/pull/404))

-- **Timing & Area Optimizations**
+- **PPA Optimizations**
     - On the L2 Cache, using SRAM to build a Queue and splitting the data SRAM.
-Timing evaluation is normal, and area has been optimized
+Timing evaluation is normal, and area has been optimized, but increase in power consumption is significant
     - E ([#404](https://github.com/OpenXiangShan/XiangShan/pull/404))

 ## RTL Evaluation